project-89/argOS/designDocsBackup/core/system-examples.md

 ## Agent Systems

-Agent systems are where TinySim's sophistication really shines.
+Agent systems are where ArgOS's sophistication really shines.
 These systems work together to create believable, intelligent behavior.

 ### CognitiveSystem